-Stoa (στοά, plural stoes/ στοές) was a covered walkaway / alley in ancient Greek architecture, built for public use.
+Stoa (στοά, plural stoes/ στοές) was a covered walkaway/alley in ancient Greek architecture, built for public use.
 We still use the same word to describe something similar in modern Greece.
-A stoa can hide anything inside it, a coffee shop (καφενείο), a printing or any other students relevant shop, taverns, small offices and businesses, retail shops, bakeries, crafty shops etc. There are a lot of them in Athens especially in and around the historical centre and most of them are totally safe during the day (in the night some of them might be used by homeless or drug-addicted people as stoes provide a shelter by default).
+A stoa can hide anything inside it, a coffee shop (καφενείο), a printing or any other students relevant shop, taverns, small offices and businesses, retail shops, bakeries, crafty shops etc. There are a lot of them in Athens, especially in and around the historical centre and most of them are totally safe during the day (in the night some of them might be used by homeless or drug-addicted people as stoes provide shelter by default).
 One of my favourite ones is the Στοά του Βιβλίου (the books stoa) a cultural centre focused on –what else- books!
-Unfortunately most of the events, classes and books in here are in Greek language however, you can visit the café/ bar which is hidden in it Polis Art Café and enjoy the place as much as possible – they usually hold tango nights on Saturdays too!
-Other stoes have well kept secrets as well , try to discover them!
+Unfortunately, most of the events, classes, and books here are in the Greek language however, you can visit the café/ bar which is hidden in it Polis Art Café, and enjoy the place as much as possible – they usually hold tango nights on Saturdays too!
+Other stoes have well-kept secrets as well, try to discover them!

 5. Take your time to appreciate (or to understand) the street art